 Issued by: Vermont Department of Health

-Fees: The fee varies according to the type of facility or business activity and other aspects like the fee for:
+Fees: The fee varies according to the type of facility or business activity and other aspects.
+For instance, the fee for:

 - Restaurant with 1-25 seats is $105